ttwd80/wabs/README.md

 ### src

 Specify a source to serve files from.
 This can be either a file system path or the URL for another server to proxy requests for.
 You can also optionally specify the endpoint from which those resources should be available by specifying the path followed by ":" followed by the endpoint.
 If the endpoint is not specified then "/" is assumed.
-In short, the src should look like `[source]:[endpoint]:[watch]` where *source* is where to get the content, *endpoint* is the URL endpoint that will load from that source (defaulting to `/`), and *watch* will specify whether to watch that directory for changes (ignored when acting as a proxy).
+In short, the src should look like `[source]:[endpoint]:[cache]` where *source* is where to get the content, *endpoint* is the URL endpoint that will load from that source (defaulting to `/`), and *cache* will specify whether to cache that directory (ignored when acting as a proxy).

 * **alias:** s
 * **name:** src